 - The technician may be setting and placing a variety of baits and traps.
 Do not touch or disturb these during or after the service.

 - For ongoing control, clean, sweep and vacuum the home regularly.
 Take out the trash on a regular basis, keep lids on trash cans, and keep all areas as clean as possible.

 - Eliminate any unnecessary storage including boxes, paper, and clothing, because rodents (and other pests) will take shelter here, gnaw the items to make their nests, and even breed in undisturbed areas.

-- For long-term prevention against infestation of rats, mice and other pests, follow the guidelines and practical tips listed in 10 Tips to Keep Pests Out.
+- For long-term prevention against infestation by rats, mice, and other pests, follow some guidelines and practical tips to keep pests out.